pran0x/RedSec/THM/readme.md

-# # Not all room are free, room are listed for specific section, feel free to explore!  ----HAPPY HACKING!
+# # Not all room are free, rooms are listed for specific section, feel free to explore!  ----HAPPY HACKING!

 * * *